Back to the Free Library

 • Soft underfoot: a rug, carpet, or cushioned mat

-• Warm textures that signal the body it is safe to slow down
+• Warm textures that signal it is safe to slow down

 Immediate swap

 Put something soft in your hands right now.
 A textured pillow, a natural fabric, a warm mug.
 Hold it for 60 seconds.
-Tactile input with no task attached is one of the fastest ways to move out of a flooded state.
+Plain touch with no task attached is one of the fastest ways to bring your body down from high alert.

 Temperature

 Your body temperature and your nervous system state are directly linked.
-The body uses thermal cues to determine whether the environment is safe or threatening.
+Your body uses how warm or cold things feel to judge whether the environment is safe.

 Dysregulating